floschott/foamquant/docs/source/about.rst

 The ``Process`` module focuses on the first image processing steps, aiming to produce phase-segmented and bubble-segmented images for the subsequent quantification.
 The provided functions are wrappers around existing tools from ``scikit-image`` [vanderWalt2014]_, ``SPAM`` [Stamati2020]_, and ``PoreSpy`` [Gostick2019]_, enabling the processing of the images in a sequence (batch-wise).

-As illustrated in :numref:`fig-pipeline`, these include subsequent background removal, phase segmentation, masking, speckle removal, bubble segmentation, and edge bubble removal.
+As illustrated in the above figure, the image analysis pipeline first typically consist of the background removal, phase segmentation, masking, speckle removal, bubble segmentation, and edge bubble removal steps.
 Note that although used on foams, this generic processing is also applicable to analyze a wider range of porous materials, e.g., bread crumb during baking [Schott20232]_.
-An illustration of reconstructed, phase-segmented and bubble-segmented (pore-segmented) tomographic images is given here after in :numref:`fig-process` for a foam an a bread sample.
+An illustration of reconstructed, phase-segmented and bubble-segmented (pore-segmented) tomographic images is given in the following figure for a foam an a bread sample.

 .. figure:: processing.png
    :alt: Example of reconstructed, phase-segmented and bubble-segmented (pore-segmented) images.